 - It is the due process which gives the IASB, as a private-sector standard-setter, its legitimacy and contributes to ensuring that the standards are of high quality.
 It is therefore important that this process is not compromised.
-The amendment to the Constitution as drafted means that the period of consultation could be reduced (indeed, in the extreme, to one day) with the approval of the Trustees.
-We think that this is only acceptable in very rare cases and extreme circumstances and on the condition that the Trustees provide prior approval each time when the fast-track procedure is used.
+The amendment to the Constitution as drafted means that the period of consultation could be reduced with the approval of the Trustees.
+We think that this is only acceptable in extremely rare cases and exceptional circumstances and on the condition that the Trustees provide prior approval each time when the fast-track procedure is used.
 We agree that the period of public comment cannot be removed.
-The Trustees need to consider on a case by case basis how to secure appropriate transparency during an accelerated due process. - 19 Should the Trustees decide to keep the fast-track procedure, we note that the text is formulated as a requirement "...the IFRS Board shall..." instead of in form of a permission.
+The Trustees need to consider on a case by case basis how to secure appropriate transparency during an accelerated due process. - Should the Trustees decide to keep the fast-track procedure, we note that the text is formulated as a requirement "...the IFRS Board shall..." instead of in form of a permission.